GusDev0258/55DSW-Livraria-back-end/README.md

 ## Contributing 🤝

 Contributions to this project are welcome.
-You can contribute by opening issues for bugs or feature requests, or by submitting pull requests with enhancements or fixes.
+You can contribute by opening issues for bugs or feature requests or by submitting pull requests with enhancements or fixes.

 ## License 📄